11 Credit Card Myths That Could Be Holding You Back From Cheap Travel With Miles & Points

 Sometimes the best card to use for an airline or hotel purchase is the one affiliated with it.
 But in some cases, it isn’t.

-When you book stays of 4 or more consecutive nights through the Citi Prestige concierge or online through the Citi Travel Center, and pay with your Citi Prestige card, you’ll get the 4th night free.
+When you book stays of 4 or more consecutive nights through the Citi Concierge or online through the Citi ThankYou Travel Portal and pay with your Citi Prestige card, you’ll get the 4th night free based on the average nightly rate of your stay (excluding taxes & fees).
+That means you will be saving 25% off the total nightly rate (before taxes) of a 4 night stay.
 And the free night will likely be more valuable than any points you’d earn.

 9. Myth: You Should Close a Card Before Opening a New One

 In fact, you should NOT close a card before opening a new one.
-Because it will decrease the amount of credit available to you and hurt your credit card utilization.
+Because it will decrease the amount of credit available to you and hurt your credit card utilization ratio.
 That could potentially lower your credit score.

 As long as you’re able to pay your credit card bills in full every month, there’s no advantage to closing a credit card account.
 And keeping cards open for the long term will increase the average age of your accounts and possibly improve your credit score.

-However, some banks might limit the total number of cards you can have, like American Express.
-So if you’ve hit the maximum or the bank has already extended you a lot of credit and you want a new card, you’ll have to cancel an old one.
+However, some banks limit the total number of cards you can have.
+So if you’ve hit the maximum and want a new card, you’ll have to cancel an old one.

-There are lots of cards with great sign-up bonuses.
-And some cards, like the Chase Freedom, Chase Sapphire Preferred, or AMEX Starwood Preferred Guest card, give you good reasons to keep using them because of ongoing perks, bonus points categories, and flexible points.
+There are lots of travel cards with great bonuses.
+And some cards, like The Platinum Card® from American Express and Chase Sapphire Preferred, give you good reasons to keep using them because of ongoing perks, bonus points categories, and flexible points.

 But other cards don’t offer great incentives.
-And you might consider not using or cancelling them.
+And you might consider not using or canceling them.

-I’d recommend using the card occasionally to build a relationship with the bank.
-And canceling a card right away could hurt your chances of being approved for more cards from that particular bank.
+It’s a good idea to keep using a card occasionally to build a relationship with the bank.
+And canceling a card right away could hurt your chances of being approved for more cards in the future.

-So if you have applied for cards with annual fees, it’s okay to evaluate the card for ~10 months.
-And then cancel the card to avoid the annual fee if you decide you don’t want it.
+So if you have applied for cards with annual fees, it’s okay to evaluate the card for ~11 months.
+And then cancel it to avoid the annual fee if you decide you don’t want it.
 It’s very easy to cancel a card.

 11. Myth: American Express Cards Are More Difficult to Get